Message-Passing GNNs Fail to Approximate Sparse Triangular Factorizations: Experiments

 A trivial empirical justification of the non-local behaviour of the considered problem is performed using a deep feed-forward network, MLPNodeModel, which has no information about the neighbourhood context (Figure~\ref{fig:synth}).
 Surprisingly, the classical graph network layers GAT and GEN achieve slightly higher final accuracy than MLPNodeModel.
 We assume that this behaviour is explained by the fact that these architectures are not designed to properly pass edge-level information, a primary goal of our work.
 The GNN with MessagePassingMLP layer, on the other hand, directly uses edge features, allowing it to produce satisfactory results with a number of rounds greater than one.

-One can notice a disparity between the performance of the graph transformers.
-Upon closer inspection of the architectures, the same difference observed in the models above – the GraphTransformer attention uses edge features, if available, in multi-head attention.
-The FastGraphTransformer is designed for global all-pair attention.
+The GlobalGraphTransformer is designed for global all-pair attention.
 However, one can observe that straightforward global information propagation not necessarily lead to proper preconditioner approximation.
-Even global all-pair attention via node features does not enable the FastGraphTransformer to learn a good triangular factorization.
+Even global all-pair attention via node features does not enable the GlobalGraphTransformer to learn a good triangular factorization.

 \paragraph{K-optimal preconditioners on SuiteSparse subset} Experiments with K-optimal preconditioners (Figure~\ref{fig:k_optimal}) show that none of the models can achieve a higher accuracy than the baseline feed-forward network, except MessagePassingMLP.
 However, MessagePassingMLP performs slightly better than the baseline model.
-Although GAT, GEN and FastGraphTransformer do not explicitly use edge features in their layers, information should still propagate through the sender-receiver connection in the edge model.
+Although GAT, GEN and GlobalGraphTransformer do not explicitly use edge features in their layers, information should still propagate through the sender-receiver connection in the edge model.
 However, we did not observe any satisfactory approximation with these models.